 PreK-12 TEXTBOOK COLLECTION

-The Library provides a representative collection of PreK-12 textbooks for the students in the College of Education.
+The Library provides a representative collection of PreK-12 textbooks for the students in the College of Education and Professional Studies.
 The PreK-12 Textbook Collection is shelved in the Curriculum Collection which is located on the east end of the 2nd floor.
-PreK-12 textbooks circulate for regular loan periods.
+This collection also houses curriculum guides, and some curriculum materials that include resources for teachers which are accompanied by student materials or editions.
+Materials in this collection circulate for regular loan periods.

 This collection of standardized tests and other classroom measurement instruments is available to students or area teachers for purposes of evaluation of the assessment instrument.
 The Tests Collection is shelved in the Curriculum Collection which is located on the east end of the second floor.
 Tests may be checked out at the Circulation Desk for 28 days.